The small intestine absorbs food nutrients#

 The waste is pushed into the large bowel where water is removed.
-The resulting faeces (poo or bowel motions) are temporarily stored in the rectum before being expelled from the body via the anus.
-The medical names for the expulsion of faeces include defecation and egestion.
+The resulting feces (poo or bowel motions) are temporarily stored in the rectum before being expelled from the body via the anus.
+The medical names for the expulsion of feces include defecation and egestion.

-Water makes up about three quarters of faecal content, while the rest is composed of solids, including undigested fibre, intestinal bacteria and dietary fats.
-Many illnesses and events can affect the colour and texture of faeces.
+Water makes up about three quarters of fecal content, while the rest is composed of solids, including undigested fiber, intestinal bacteria and dietary fats.
+Many illnesses and events can affect the color and texture of feces.
 Always see your doctor if your bowel motions change and don’t resolve within a day or two.

 Seek urgent medical attention if you notice blood in them.
 Characteristics of the normal, healthy bowel motion include: